Marketing to Our Minds

 More businesses, marketers, advertisers and retailers have gotten far craftier, savvier and even more sinister.
 Today, thanks to all the sophisticated technologies they have at their disposal and the new research in the fields of consumer behavior, cognitive psychology and neuroscience, companies know much more about what makes us tick.

-In my previous blog on “How Customers Think,” we focused on the way consumers think when they are visiting our salons.
+In my previous blogs on “How Consumers Think,” we focused on the way consumers think when they are visiting our salons.
 With that knowledge, this article is focused on how marketers use that knowledge to get us to buy their products or services.
-(CLICK HERE to access all of Leon Alexander's blogs.)

 They scan our brains and uncover our deepest subconscious fears, dreams, vulnerabilities and desires.
 They mine the digital footprint we leave behind each time we swipe a loyalty card at the drugstore, charge something with a credit card or view a product online, and then they use the information to target us with offers tailored to our unique psychological profiles.
 They hijack information from our own computers, cell phones and even Facebook profiles and run it through sophisticated algorithms to predict who we are and what we might buy.